anshumaanshankar/aws-dev/8. Monitoring & Logging/Part 1.md

 - A given source's logs are collected into a logstream.
 - Log groups are used to combine log streams that hold similar information, but from diff sources.
 - Metric filter, Retenions, Permissions and encryptions are added at the log group level.
-- Metrics can be made from metric filters.
+- Metrics can be made from metric filters and subsequently be associated with alarms.
 - Logging data can be exported to S3. `Exporting cannot be done in real time.
 Takes up to 12 hours.`

 ### Subscription